Osguima3/welz/docs/testing-strategy.md

 ### Integration Testing

-- **Framework**: Deno Test + SuperDeno
+- **Framework**: Deno Test
-  - SuperDeno for HTTP assertions
+  - Native support for HTTP assertions using fetch
-  - Testing CQRS flows end-to-end
+  - Enables testing of CQRS flows end-to-end with a configured server environment
-  - Database integration testing
+  - No longer uses SuperDeno

 ## Testing Approach